vibrantleaf/rockylinux8-repos/README.md

 # rockylinux8-repos
 scripts to add some dnf /yum repositories to rocky linux 8

+## Note
+This may also work on other CentOS likes, *(like alma linux)* but i have no plans on testing any other rel rebuild

 ### rockyrepos.sh
 enables serveral repositorys endorsed by rocky linux as well as the nonfree and tainted rpmfusion repositorys <br>
 Adds: